 According to the Centers for Disease Control, almost half of all Americans have hypertension, or high blood pressure.

-However, only a small proportion are managing it, which is concerning considering that high blood pressure poses a significant risk to overall health.
-Uncontrolled hypertension is a direct risk factor for heart attack and stroke, worsening diabetes, and even dementia.
+However, only a small portion are managing it, which is concerning considering that high blood pressure poses a significant risk to overall health.

 Foods that lower blood pressure